stupidmankind/BYpassDoc/docs/source/commands/screenshot.rst

 	Input or Type the name of the window that you want to take a screenshot of.

 **Image Path**
-	Enter the path to save the image
+	Enter the path to save the image.